solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_03_Python_Language_Support.md

 ##### Setup

-This section will demonstrate how to query Azure Database for PostgreSQL Flexible Server Flexible Server using the `PostgreSQL-connector-python` library on Python 3.
+This section will demonstrate how to query Azure Database for PostgreSQL Flexible Server using the `PostgreSQL-connector-python` library on Python 3.

 Follow one of the methods in the [Create a Flexible Server database] document to create a Flexible Server instance with a database.